 It’s been said that Otto Maier headed to Pohjola, but where’s Pohjola?

 Pohjola_ (poch’-yo-la). means the Northland something very similar to Hyperborea.

-Far up in the ice-bound north, where the sun is almost invisible in winter, and where the summer nights are bright as day, there lies a land which we call Finland; but the people who live there call it _Suomenmaa_ now, and long, long ago they used to call it _Kalevala_ (which means the _land of heroes_).
-And north of Finland beyond the far North lies Pohjola (that is, _Northland_).
+Far up in the ice-bound north, where the sun is almost invisible in winter, and where the summer nights are bright as day, there lies a land which we call Finland; but the people who live there call it _Suomenmaa_ now, and long, long ago they used to call it _Kalevala_ (which means the land of heroes).
+And north of Finland beyond the far North lies Pohjola (that is, Northland).
 There the night lasts for whole weeks and months about Christmas, and in the summer again they have no night at all for many weeks.
-For more than half the year their country is wrapped in snow and frost, and yet they are both of them a kind-hearted people, and among the most honest and truthful in the world.
+For more than half the year their country is wrapped in snow and frost, and yet they are a kind-hearted people, and among the most honest and truthful in the world.

 To the Greeks Hyperborea was a fabulous realm of eternal spring located in the far north beyond the home of Boreas, the north wind.
 Its people were a blessed, long-lived race untouched by war, hard toil and the ravages of old age and disease.